 “It’s really quite embarrassing when you go into an Armenian store and you see a box and it says on the box, ‘Turkish Delight,’” said Watertown resident Martin Haroutunian.
 “When I think of Turkish Delight, I think of a massacre…not sweets or pastries.”
 Haroutunian is at the helm of the social media campaign “Make Watertown a Turkish Product Free Zone,” and it’s putting pressure on at least four neighborhood grocery stores to pull Turkish products from their shelves.

 Watertown’s Massis Bakery and Belmont’s Eastern Lamejun issued formal statements on Wednesday pledging their commitment to joining the Turkish Product Free Zone after Haroutunian said he met with the owners last week.
-“We never wanted to sell Turkish products to begin with,” said Massis Bakery co-owner Sarkis Ourfalian, who said that disarray in Lebanon and Syria lend to the challenge of securing vendors and suppliers that carry products designed for the Middle Eastern kitchen.
+“We never wanted to sell Turkish products to begin with,” said Massis Bakery co-owner Sarkis Ourfalian, who said that economic and political disarray in Lebanon and Syria lends to the challenge of securing vendors and suppliers that carry products designed for the Middle Eastern kitchen.
 “We realize now it’s impossible for us to even think about supporting the government of Turkey in any way, shape or form,” he continued.

 Just a short walk down Mount Auburn Street at Arax Market, store owners say they are busy clearing their shelves of Turkish products after sharing an image of the beginning stages on Instagram.
 “It’s the right thing to do,” said owner Betty Bassmajian Dimitian, who referred to Turkey as the “China of the Middle East.”
 “But it can’t be done in a day.
 I have to fill it up with stuff too.
 I can’t leave my shelves empty.”
 Store owners say they are scrambling to find other sources to substitute commodities like the ever popular pepper paste, which is commonly used in Middle Eastern cuisine.